Build your career, shape this city, make an impact

 - Support in securing ongoing employment after completing the Programme

-This is a unique opportunity to learn more about the wide range of professional career options in housing and regeneration, begin a successful career in a role that fits you and make a positive impact on the lives of Londoners.
+This is a unique opportunity to learn more about the wide range of professional career options in housing and regeneration, begin a successful career and make a positive impact on the lives of Londoners.

 Meet current professionals in housing and regeneration